The Healthcare Program

 - Help on health education programs

-Volunteers are required to wear scrubs while working at the hospital and you can opt to take your own or purchase them when you arrive.
+Volunteers are required to wear white scrubs while working at the hospital and you can opt to take your own or purchase them when you arrive.
 It is also necessary to take a passport size photo to use for your hospital ID card.

 Additionally, volunteers applying to join this program will be required to supply to following documentation: